 Custom Home Build Costs in Toronto — 2026 Guide

 Budgeting for a custom home requires separating your costs into three distinct categories: land acquisition, hard construction costs, and soft costs.
 Each behaves differently, and underestimating any one of them creates budget pressure that compromises the finished product.
-This guide provides 2026 data for the Toronto market across all three categories.
+A typical custom home build takes 12–18 months from design through completion.
+Explore our custom home building services and custom build management, or book a free consultation for a transparent breakdown.

 Land Acquisition Costs